 Professor reflects on years of teaching Buddhism class

-Sitting in Anspach Hall, Guy Newland gazes out a large office window in his office.
+Sitting in Anspach Hall, Guy Newland gazes out a large window in his office.
 Wearing an “Atom for Peace, Not War” band T-shirt, he reflects on his scholarly research of the Buddhist tradition.

 Newland served as chairman of the Department of Philosophy and Religion several times since he started working at Central Michigan University in 1988.
 He returned to the chair position in August 2016 while also teaching “Religious Traditions of China” and “The Buddhist Tradition” courses this semester.